Do Go On - 206 - Dungeons and Dragons

 So if it's like your world,

-I don't wanna, yeah, I speak out of turn.
+I don't want to speak out of turn.

-like if you love dungeons and Dragons so much,
+if you love Dungeons and Dragons so much,

 probably stop listening.